MarechJ/scrapy-random-useragent/README.rst

 picked from the text file.

-If you wish to disable the random user agent middleware on a request basis, you can us a meta flag.
+If you wish to disable the random user agent middleware on a request basis, you can use a meta flag.

 .. code-block:: python